ProfessorKazarinoff/jupyterhub-engr101/docs/docs/ssh_keys.md

 ## Why SSH keys, PuTTYgen and why do this first?

-When I set up the server the first time, one of the initial server setup steps was to add SSH keys (so the server has the SSH key when it initialized).
+When I set up one of my first JupyterHub servers, one of the initial server setup steps was to add SSH keys (so the server has the SSH key when it is initialized).

-I tried to create and save the SSH keys to the Digital Ocean (the cloud server provider) dashboard so the SSH keys would be on the server when the server first started.
+On that first JupyterHub server, I tried to create and save the SSH keys to the Digital Ocean (the cloud server provider) dashboard so the SSH keys would be on the server when the server first started.
 But I goofed up somehow and the server started without any SSH keys.

 **It was a BIG PAIN to add SSH keys after the server started for the first time.**